travelguy95/FarmCastLive/README.md

 FarmCastLive uses the neuraloperator scripts provided in https://github.com/neuraloperator/neuraloperator All credit goes to Zongyi Li.

 Disclaimer: FarmCastLive was created for the 2024 NASA Space Apps Challenge and reflects our intended concept.
-We make no claims or guarantees as to accuracy and usability, as further training and validation is needed prior to deployment.
-FarmCastLive should be considered for educational purposes only.
+We make no claims or guarantees as to accuracy and usability, as a two-day competition does not provide adequate time for proper training and validation.
+FarmCastLive should be considered conceptual and for educational purposes only.